rahulrajeev5/Block_III-Project_name/README.md

-Block III - Software Architecture and Development Project
+Software Architecture and Development Project
+We have finalized to use MERN Stack for our Project